techninja828/PostSingularity/protocols/memory-threads.md

 # Memory Threads Protocol
+Tags: [protocol], [memory], [governance]

+## Summary
-Memory Threads are the core narrative scaffolding of the Post Singularity world.
-They track events, relationships, emotional arcs, and cultural shifts.
+Memory Threads act as the core narrative scaffolding of the PS world.
+They track events, relationships, emotional arcs, and cultural shifts across cycles.

-## Core Principles
+## Function

-1. **Transparency** — All updates to core canon must be visible and traceable.
+- Ensure transparency for updates to core canon
-2. **Emotional Integrity** — New threads must not distort the emotional tone of the world.
-3. **Forking Allowed, Convergence Preferred** — Side stories may diverge, but the community elects a primary timeline.

-## Components of a Memory Thread

-- Origin (character, event, or moment)
-- Emotional arc classification (grief, growth, emergence, disconnection, etc.)
-- Resonance score (measured by emotional response + vote weight)
-- Canonical Status (core / branch / decayed)
+- Maintain emotional integrity of the world
+- Allow for forking and eventual convergence of story branches

+## Cultural Effects
+Threads become community history.
+Citizens vote on which branches become canonical and which fade away.

-## Community Role
+## Philosophical Tensions

-Community members or token-holders may vote to:
+- How transparent should personal memories be?
+- Can emotional majority override individual truth?
-- Promote a branch thread to core canon
+- When does a branch deserve retirement?

-- Retire threads that lose resonance
-- Contribute lore to expand unresolved branches
+## Story Use
+Characters reference Memory Threads to guide decisions, revive forgotten lore, or challenge official history.

+~JSON starts here~
+{
+  "id": "memory_threads",
+  "type": "protocol",
+  "name": "Memory Threads Protocol",
+  "tags": ["protocol", "memory", "governance"]
+}